jeremyosborne/llogger/README.md

 What I'm not intending to solve with this logger:

 * Not out to recreate console.log or inspect.
-They're great.
-If you need them, use them.
-* Not interested in making a file friendly logger (although the log messages shouldn't look TOO bad if stored in a file).

 ## Stability